Aaron98990/ways-of-the-game/misconduct.md

 Things to say publically:
 - We don't do that here
-- Be smart / Use your head (often times accompanies by pointing to one's head)
+- Be smart / Use your head / Dont do something stupid (often times accompanies by pointing to one's head)
 - Yo.
 Yo.
 Yo.
 Move on, fam.
+- No more (with baseball safe sign)

 ## Cautions